red-green-coding/findclass-gradle-plugin/README.md

 |    `--- file:/Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar
 `--- testRuntimeClasspath
      `--- file:/Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar
 ```

+By default `findClass` will search all Gradle configurations.
+You can use the property `-Pfc.configurations=...` to limit the configurations that should be searched.
+Example usage:
+`-Pfc.configurations=compileClasspath,runtimeClasspath`.

-## searchClass
+### searchClass

 The plugin adds the task `searchClass` that can tell you from which JARs contain a given Java class.
-Use the property `-Pfc.searchClass` to specify a pattern (the pattern must also match the `.class` extension).
+Use the property `-Pfc.searchClass` to specify a pattern.
+Check the [PatternFilterable API docs](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/util/PatternFilterable.html) for the syntax.
+Note: the pattern must also match the `.class` extension!
-In contrast to the `findClass` task this will scan all available `*.jar` files.
-This means the same class might me found in different archives.
+In contrast to the [findClass](#findclass) task `searchTask` will scan all available `*.jar` archives.
+This means the same class might be found in separate locations.
 Use the `findClass` task to determine which class will be effectively used.

-`gw searchClass -Pfc.searchClass=**/StringUtils.*`
+`gradle searchClass -Pfc.searchClass=**/StringUtils.*`

 ```
 > Task :searchClass